 Sky Betting and Gaming: CoLab

-Sky Betting & Gaming launched CoLab so that they would be able to monitor new trends…Read more
+Sky Betting & Gaming launched CoLab, an innovation lab programme, so that they would be…Read more

 On 24th August 2020, BMW Innovation Lab opened its doors once again to welcome a new cohort of startups.
 In a departure from the two previous programmes, which took place at BMW Financial Services’ UK headquarters, this year’s startups are based in a virtual Lab.
 Driven online by the global Covid-19 pandemic, the Lab differs from previous ones in another way.
 As an L Marks Relay programme, it is split into two ten-week sprints, with each geared towards a distinct challenge.